A Recipe for Watermarking Diffusion Models: Empirical studies

-{\bf Transferability analysis.} An essential premise of adding watermark for unconditional/class-conditional generation is that the predefined watermark (\ie, the $n$-bit binary string) can be accurately recovered from the generated images following the training process.
-In previous works for embedding watermarks in GANs \cite{yu2021artificial_finger}, this \textit{transferability} property was assumed and it was discovered that the watermark could be accurately recovered from the GAN-generated images using the pretrained watermark decoder $\mathbf{D}_{\varphi}$ (\ie, $\mathbf{D}_{\varphi}(\boldsymbol{x}_{\mathbf{w}})=\mathbf{w}$).
-In Table \ref{table:fid_scores} (last row), we compute the average bit accuracy using Eq. (\ref{bit-acc}) over 50k images generated with different bit lengths, and demonstrate that we can successfully recover predefined $\mathbf{w}$ from our watermarked DMs.
+{\bf Transferability analysis.} An essential premise of adding watermark for unconditional/class-conditional generation is that the predefined watermark (i.e., the $n$-bit binary string) can be accurately recovered from the generated images using the pretrained watermark decoder $\mathbf{D}_{\varphi}$ (i.e., $\mathbf{D}_{\varphi}(\boldsymbol{x}_{\mathbf{w}})=\mathbf{w}$).
+In Figure~\ref{fig: bit-acc-vs-fid} and Table~\ref{table:fid_scores}, we compute the average bit accuracy using Eq. (\ref{bit-acc}) over 50k images generated with different bit lengths, and demonstrate that we can successfully recover predefined $\mathbf{w}$ from our watermarked DMs.
+Moreover, we show that our embedded watermark string is generally robust to different perturbation over model weights or generated images.
 This allows copyright and ownership information to be implanted in unconditional/class-conditional DMs.

 {\bf Performance degradation.} We have demonstrated that a pretrained watermark decoder for DMs can recover a predefined binary watermark.
 Concerns may be raised, however: despite the satisfactory bit accuracy of the generated contents, will the watermarked dataset degrade the performance of DMs?
-In Table \ref{table:fid_scores}, we generate 50K images using the resulting DM trained on the watermarked dataset and compute the Fr\'echet Inception Distance (FID) score \cite{heusel2017FID} with the original clean dataset.
+In Figure~\ref{fig: bit-acc-vs-fid}, we generate 50K images using the resulting DM trained on the watermarked dataset and compute the Fr\'echet Inception Distance (FID) score~\citep{heusel2017FID} with the original clean dataset.
 Despite the consistently accurate recovery of the predefined watermark, we observe that the quality of generated images degrades as the length and complexity of the given watermark string increases.
-To clarify this observation, Figure \ref{fig: edm_vis_compare} further visualizes the generated images as a function of the various bit lengths.
-Visually and quantitatively, the performance degradation becomes marginal as the image resolution increases (\eg, from CIFAR-10 to FFHQ).
+To clarify this observation, Figure~\ref{fig: bit-acc-vs-fid} further visualizes the generated images as a function of the various bit lengths.
+Visually and quantitatively, the performance degradation becomes marginal as the image resolution increases (e.g., from CIFAR-10 to FFHQ).
 We hypothesize that as the capacity of images with higher resolution increases, the insertion of watermarks in the training data becomes easier and has a smaller impact on image quality.
 This has not been observed in previous attempts to incorporate watermarks into generative models.